-C. Dallas Kayser has served as a director since 1995.
+Dallas Kayser, 74, has served as a director since 1995.
 Since January 1, 2016, he has served as the non-executive Chairman of the Board of City Holding Company.
 Mr. Kayser received his Bachelor’s degree (economics) from Marshall University and his Doctor of Jurisprudence from the West Virginia University College of Law.
 In December 2020, he retired as the senior partner of Kayser Layne & Clark, PLLC.
 He had been in the private practice of law since 1976.
-He is the Treasurer of Deerfield Development Company and has previously served as the Chairman of the Board of Trustees of Pleasant Valley Hospital and currently serves as the secretary and on its finance and executive committees.
-In addition, he has served as the Chairman of the Board of Trustees of the United Methodist Foundation of West Virginia, Inc. and served on its Executive, Compensation, Audit and Investment Committees.
-Mr. Kayser is a charter member of the Mason County Community Foundation.
+He is the Treasurer of Deerfield Development Company and currently serves as a director and the Secretary of Rivers Health, a subsidiary of the Marshall Health Network, and on its finance and executive committees.
+In addition, Mr. Kayser formerly served as a Governor on the Board of Governors of the West Virginia State Bar and has served as the Chairman of the Board of Trustees of the United Methodist Foundation of West Virginia, Inc. and served on its Executive, Compensation, Audit and Investment Committees.

 Board of Directors